ComradeMohan/saveetha-cgpa/README.md

 # SAVEETHA CGPA Calculator

-An interactive web-based calculator designed for students at SAVEETHA University (or similar institutions) to calculate their CGPA based on their grades.
+An interactive web-based calculator designed for students at SAVEETHA University  to calculate their CGPA based on their grades.

 ## Key Features